IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/UpdateModelDeployment.md

 ![Analytics Analyze deployments](../.gitbook/assets/images/navigation/menu-analytics-deployments.png)

 * Choose the deployment space you setup previously by clicking on the name of your space.
 You will see the models you promoted to this space in the assets panel.
-Lets check the deployment you creaetd previously.
+Lets check the deployment you created previously.
 Click on the `Deployment` tab and select the deployment name you previously created.

 ![deployment name](../.gitbook/assets/images/deployment/deployment-name-overview.png)